 3D Portrait - Step 9 - Final! by Elizabeth Edwards

 One of the most technically impressive pieces of art we've encountered.
-When we uploaded this into our VR booths, our teams' jaws were sure dropping.
+When we uploaded this into our VR booths, our teams' jaws dropped.

 Clean Museum - DO NOT REMIX by 3Dominus

-Clean Museum does a great job at showcasing the features and capabilities of creating within a 3 dimensional space.
-3Dominus' synthetic room is wonderfully realistic, but imaginative
+Clean Museum does a great job of showcasing the features and capabilities of creating within a 3-dimensional space.
+3Dominus' synthetic room is wonderfully realistic but imaginative

 Looking to add a unique, immersive, and exciting new experience to your event?
 Skip the boring photo booth and choose an amazing experience that your guests will be talking about for years to come with virtual reality!